 Discover the Sandringham Estate

-You can visit the house, gardens, parkland and St Mary Magdalene Church in a day, with many of the ground floor rooms of Sandringham House remaining as they were in Edwardian times.
+You can visit parts of the house, gardens, parkland and St Mary Magdalene Church in a day, with many of the ground floor rooms of Sandringham House remaining as they were in Edwardian times.
 The gardens are beautiful and the parkland and woods which surround the house are a great spot for dog walking, family activities and picnics.

 RELATED POST: The 21 Best Gardens in Norfolk to Visit

 Nestled in the western corner of Norfolk is the historic port and market town of King’s Lynn.
 With a rich Hanseatic past, streets and squares lined with period architecture and bustling marketplaces and quays, King’s Lynn is a Norfolk town well worth visiting.

 A walking tour of the town is one of the best free things to do in Kings Lynn.
 Pick up self-guided trail leaflets from the Tourist Information Centre in the Town Hall, or download them here.
 Choose from the maritime trail, Hanseatic trail, Pilgrimage trail and King’s Lynn town guides, or do them all!